 Emergency water, food and equipment need to be protected.
 The design must address the possibility of damage to equipment from everyday use, as well as the protection of emergency supplies.
 Storing supplies within locked areas or units can prevent casual access.

 Protecting equipment can be more difficult as they cannot be easily stored away.
-Because this equipment is in plain sight, there is a risk of life-sustaining mechanisms such as scrubbing systems and oxygen supplies being damage through mishandling and unintentional damage.
+Because this equipment is in plain sight, there is a risk of life-sustaining mechanisms such as scrubbing systems and oxygen supplies being damaged through mishandling and unintentional damage.
 Specially designed covers, ongoing training and monitoring systems can be employed to reduce this risk.

 Adequate sanitation is critical to the health and safety of personnel.
 It is essential that the amount of self-contained toilets meets the usage needs of a full capacity chamber.
 If dual purpose, the design needs to consider if the toilets are exclusively for emergency use, or if they are also available during normal operations.